lowleveldesign/process-governor/README.md

 #  - max committed memory: 120MB
 ```

 Finally, you may **run procgov always when a given process starts**.
 When you use the **--install** switch Process Governor will add a special key to the **Image File Execution Options** in the registry, so that it will always start before your chosen process.
-To install Process Governor for a test.exe process, use the following command: `procgov --install --maxmem 40M test.exe`.
-You may later remove this installation by using the **--uninstall** switch, eg. `procgov --uninstall test.exe`.
+To install Process Governor for a test.exe process, use the following command: `procgov64 --install --maxmem 40M test.exe`.
+You may later remove this installation by using the **--uninstall** switch, eg. `procgov64 --uninstall test.exe`.

 ## Limit memory of a process